MartinThoma/MartinThoma.github.io/content/2017-11-15-ml-best-practice.md

 tags: Machine Learning
 featured_image: logos/ml.png
 ---
-I've did a couple of machine learning projects so far and there are some patterns in the projects which turned out to be good ideas.
+I did a couple of machine learning projects so far and there are some patterns in the projects which turned out to be good ideas.
+In this post, I would like to share those patterns with you.

 ## Know your problem